First lady wears jacket to visit border that reads 'I REALLY DON'T CARE, DO U?'

-First lady Melania Trump's unannounced visit to McAllen, Texas to visit immigrant children in a detention center was meant to send a message that the first lady cares.
+First lady Melania Trump's unannounced visit to McAllen, Texas to visit immigrant children in a detention center was meant to send a message that she cares.

 But an army green jacket she wore boarding her plane to Texas at Joint Base Andrews in Maryland sent a very different message.
 Written in giant, white letters on the back were the words: "I REALLY DON'T CARE, DO U?"